kensanata/phoebe/README.md

 - `--wiki_token` is for the token that users editing pages have to provide;
       the default is "hello"; you use this option multiple times and give different users different passwords, if you want
+- `--wiki_main_page` is the page containing your header for the main page;
+      that's were you would put your ASCII art header, your welcome message, and so on
 - `--wiki_pages` is an extra page to show in the main menu; you can use this option multiple times
 - `--host` is the hostname to serve; the default is `localhost` – you